 The first of the three rhapsodies orchestrated by Florent Schmitt: Rapsodie viennoise (1911).
 (Collection Palazzetto Bru Zane)

-Such was the case with the Trois rapsodies also.
-The first movement to be orchestrated was Rapsodie viennoise, done by Schmitt in 1911.
-It received its first performance by the Orchestre Lamoureux later that year under the direction of Camille Chevillard (and it was recorded by Albert Wolff with this same orchestra in 1931).
+Such was the case with the Trois rapsodies as well.
+The first movement to be orchestrated was Rapsodie viennoise, done by Schmitt in 1909.
+It received its first performance in October 1911 by the Orchestre Lamoureux under the direction of Camille Chevillard (and it would later be recorded by Albert Wolff with this same orchestra in 1931).

 The American release of Albert Wolff’s recording of Florent Schmitt’s Rapsodie viennoise was on the Brunswick label.
 Upon its release, the January 1932 issue of Phonograph Monthly Review stated, “The Viennese Rhapsody here makes its phonographic debut.
 It is another instance where the Viennese waltz is laid on the operating table, but the patient pulls through all right with no great disfiguration … The opening measures might lead you to suspect that, after all, it is only Salome disguised as a Kellnerin, but the vision soon disappears when the waltz theme gets underway; incidentally, it is a first-rate tune.
 The performance is vivicious and you will no doubt find this a most interesting disk.”

-Meanwhile, the first North American performance happened in March 1912 in a Boston concert directed by Georges Longy.
+Meanwhile, the first North American performance of the orchestral version of Rapsodie viennoise happened in March 1912 in a Boston concert directed by Georges Longy.
 The following year, the piece was presented by the Philadelphia Orchestra under the direction of Leopold Stokowski (November 1913).
 Next up was the Minneapolis Symphony Orchestra, which performed the piece in January 1914 led by that ensemble’s first music director, Emil Oberhoffer.

 The Minneapolis Symphony Orchestra program featuring Florent Schmitt’s Rapsodie viennoise (January 4, 1914).
 The accompanying program notes state, “The title is the best clue to the character of the composition, except that the word ‘valse’ might appropriately precede the existing title.
 It is, in fact, a Frenchman’s … conception of the Viennese waltz, embellished and augmented by all the intricacies of modern orchestration and instrumentation.”

-Thereafter it was the San Francisco Symphony Orchestra, which presented the work in a pair of early February 1918 concerts led by its music director, Alfred Hertz.
+Thereafter it was the San Francisco Symphony Orchestra, which presented the work in a pair of February 1918 concerts led by its music director, Alfred Hertz.
+Musical Courier magazine’s February 21, 1918 review characterized the rhapsody as “a waltz of the Viennese type” and declared it a “brilliant composition.”

 The Rapsodie viennoise was even performed over U.S. radio by the General Electric Orchestra under the direction of light-music conductor Nathaniel Shilkret.
 The program, which also included music of Wolf-Ferrari, Humperdinck, Moszkowski, Glazunov, Massenet, Chabrier and Cyril Scott, was aired nationally on September 28, 1929.

 Schmitt orchestrated the Française and Polonaise rhapsodies as well — about 15 years following Rapsodie viennoise.
+The orchestrations were carried out at the composer’s country retreat in Artiguemy (Haute-Pyrénées), and a letter Schmitt wrote in August 1927 indicates that both were completed by that time.
 Those orchestrations were published by Durand, and the full set was premiered by Paul Paray and the Lamoureux Orchestra in 1928.

 [According to a report from Andrey Kasparov, when studying the manuscript for the Rhapsodie parisienne he noticed instrument markings made by Schmitt on the score.
 This leads Kasparov to believe that the composer had intended to orchestrate this work as well.
 Why he didn’t – and why the original two-piano version wasn’t published either – remain a mystery.]